microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Indeed some applications may not want to support undo at all, while some other application may wish to support undo of arbitrarily old operations.
 We generalize this by introducing the concept of an "undo window".
-An application can define how far back (either in time, number of edits, or memory buffer) past operations should be undoable.
+An application can define how far back past operations should be undoable.
+Note that this could be defined in a number of ways:
+ * A number of local edits made by each client
+ * A number of edits across all clients
+ * A time window
+ * A maximum memory buffer
+ * Some combination of the above

 For a given application profile, our system may have different requirements depending on different undo scenarios.